ole1986/wp-ispconfig3/readme.txt

 == Changelog ==

+= 1.1.15 =
+* fixed: active status does not change when deactive websites
+* updated pdf library fixing possible issues with png images

 = 1.1.14 =
 * serveral SOAP reqeust improvements (session close issues)
 * added features to view websites and databases from customers in Wordpress